Mouthless-Stoat/sigil101/src/ch2/2-variables.md

 > You may have notice `[] #` follow by some text this is call a comment, we often use these to explain code.
 Anything after the `[] #` will be ignore by`[] gdscript`.

-To define a variable you first start with the word `var`, `var` is a keyword it tell`[] gdscript` how to read the next few words or characters.
+To define a variable you first start with the word `var`, `var` is a keyword it tell `[] gdscript` how to read the next few words or characters.
 After saying `var` we then get the variable name, in our 2 lines it is `number` and `string`.
-Next is the equal sign (`=`) this mark the end of our variable name and tell`[] gdscript` whatever value after this will be put into our variable.
+Next is the equal sign (`=`) this mark the end of our variable name and tell `[] gdscript` whatever value after this will be put into our variable.

 > Variable name must follow a few rules:
 >
 > 1. Can't start with a number.
 Ex: `1a` is not possible but `a1` is.
 > 2. Can't contain special character except `_`.
-> 3. Can't be a list of special name like `name`, `position` and a few others.
+> 3. Can't be some special name like `name`, `position` and a few others.
 You will rarely clash with these.
 >
 > There are many way to name variable, this book use a naming style known as `snake_case`.
-It is where you use `*` to separate between words in the variable name.
-There are other style like `camelCase` with each new word change to have a capital letter and `PascalCase` which is like `camelCase` only the first word is also capitalized.
+It is where you use `_` to separate between words in the variable name.
+There are other style like `camelCase` with each new word change to have a capital letter and `PascalCase` which is like `camelCase` only that the first word is also capitalized.
 >
 > Now is also a good time to mention that when coding your casing (capital or lowercase) matter. `new_num`, `NEW_num`, `New_num`, `new_Num`, you get the point, all of these are different variables.

 We first assign the value of `5` to our `number` variable and the value `"Hello"` into our `string` variable.
 Notice how `"Hello"` is wrap in `""` while `5` is not, this is because `"Hello"` is a string while `5` is a number.
 A string is simply a literal piece of text that we put in our code and a number is well a number.
-Again we will talks in more details in [Chapter 2.3](./3-types.md).
+Again we will talk in more details in [Chapter 2.3](./3-types.md).
 This is call **variable declaration statement**.

 Now only defining variables won't be very useful if we don't use them.
 To use a variable we simply just have to type it name, following the example above if we can just input `number` to use the value store in the variables.
 We can use this variable instead of typing `5` every time we use it.